-We are also welcoming entries that explore this theme at the molecular or sub-cellular level, illustrating the complex physiology or genetic factors that influence survival instinct and habitat selection.
-These could be biomedical images or photomicrography using any type of light microscope techniques, including: darkfield, brightfield, two-photon fluorescence or confocal imaging.
+We also welcome entries that explore this theme at the molecular or sub-cellular level, illustrating the complex physiology or genetic factors that influence survival instinct and habitat conflict.
+These could be biomedical images or examples of photomicrography using any type of light microscope techniques, including: darkfield, brightfield, two-photon fluorescence or confocal imaging, to name a few.

-There are 2 categories in the competition, each with a cash prize:
+There are two categories in the competition, each with a cash prize:

 The Society wishes to thank Eppendorf for their support of this competition.